itumanen/art_gallery/README.txt

 TASKS/TODO PART 1:
 - Construct and render a polygon based on where the user clicks in the window
-	* Have user enter the number of vertices --> maximum number of clicks to form polygon
 - Draw a point to represent the guard, based on user input (clicking)
-	* Method to test if the guard is inside the polygon
+	* TODO: Method to test if the guard is inside the polygon
 		- Error messages
 		- Still prompt for point
 - Compute the visible area of this point within the polygon; the result should be another polygon
+	* TODO: automatically recompute area if guard is updated
+	* Check if initializations are valid
 - Triangulate the visible area polygon, in case area is not convex polygon
 - Method to test whether a polygon is "simple" (edges only intersect in vertices)